Effective Date: September 12, 2016

 License to Background Technology

-Upon Freelancer’s receipt of payment from Client, Freelancer hereby automatically grants to Client a non-exclusive, perpetual, fully-paid and royalty-free, irrevocable and worldwide right, with rights to sublicense through multiple levels of sublicensees, to reproduce, make derivative works of, distribute, publicly perform, and publicly display in any form or medium, whether now known or later developed, make, have made, use, sell, import, offer for sale, and exercise any and all present or future rights in the Background Technology incorporated or used in Work Product.
+Upon Freelancer’s receipt of full payment from Client for delivery of Work Product, Freelancer hereby automatically grants to Client a non-exclusive, perpetual, fully-paid and royalty-free, irrevocable and worldwide right, with rights to sublicense through multiple levels of sublicensees, to reproduce, make derivative works of, distribute, publicly perform, and publicly display in any form or medium, whether now known or later developed, make, have made, use, sell, import, offer for sale, and exercise any and all present or future rights in the Background Technology incorporated or used in Work Product delivered for that payment.
+If payment is made only for partial delivery of Work Product, the grant described herein applies only to the portion of Work Product delivered.

 8.7 Worker Classification

-Client assumes all liability for determining whether Freelancers are independent contractors or employees and engaging them accordingly; Upwork disclaims any liability for such determination or the related Engagement.
-This Agreement does not create a partnership or agency relationship between Client and Freelancer.
+Client is responsible and assumes all liability for determining whether Freelancers are independent contractors or employees and engaging them accordingly; Upwork disclaims any liability for such determination or the related Engagement.
+The Terms of Service do not create a partnership or agency relationship between Users.
 Freelancer does not have authority to enter into written or oral (whether implied or express) contracts on behalf of Upwork.
-For Service Contracts classified as independent contractor relationships, Client may not require an exclusive relationship between Client and Freelancer.
+For Service Contracts classified as independent contractor relationships, Client may not require an exclusive relationship.
 A Freelancer classified as an independent contractor is free at all times to provide Freelancer Services to persons or businesses other than Client, including any competitor of Client.

 8.8 Employment Services

-If a Client receives services from a Freelancer it has classified as an employee, then the Client agrees that the Upwork Payroll Agreement applies, and Client and Freelancer agree to enroll in Upwork Payroll.
+If a Client will receive services from a Freelancer it has classified as an employee, then the Client agrees that the Upwork Payroll Agreement applies, and Client agrees to enroll in Upwork Payroll for each such relationship.
 In this case, Upwork’s third-party staffing vendor (the “Staffing Provider”) will hire the Freelancer at the request of Client and assign the Freelancer to work for Client, as described in the Upwork Payroll Agreement.

 9. RECORDS OF COMPLIANCE